ecoinvent/ecoinvent-topology/docs/index.rst

 * `Siachen Glacier <http://en.wikipedia.org/wiki/Siachen_Glacier>`__
 * `Somaliland <http://en.wikipedia.org/wiki/Somaliland>`__
 * `US Naval Base Guantanamo Bay <http://en.wikipedia.org/wiki/Guantanamo_Bay_Naval_Base>`__

+The location ``Al producing Area 6A&B, West, East, and Central Europe``, which was not used in ecoinvent 3.01 or 3.1, has been split into ``Aluminium producing area, EU27 and EFTA countries`` and ``Aluminium producing area, Europe outside EU27 and EFTA``.

+.. note:: Sovereign military bases are necessary in version 2 for a consistent world topology.

 The following names were changed, mostly due to changes in the source data, or to choose the common instead of formal names: